-ENVIRONMETALLY SOUND MATERIAL RECOVERY SOCIETY Conservation of the environment has become a highly important focus by our city that relates to the very foundation of the survival of the human race.
-Penang Island as a developing city face various issues and challenges due mainly to the rapid increase of population and economic growth aimed at creating sustainable society is being a promoted.
-The city council envisions the future that is expected to be achieved through the integrated efforts to create a sound material-cycle society and a sustainable society.
-Our aim in creating a "sound material-cycle society" where the waste generation per capita to be reduced and the environmental load is minimized to the fullest extent possible have been implemented in a comprehensive and structured manner.
-Our plan is Regenertaing Penang Island with community based inclusive waste management practices at source and end of the pipe by introducing an Integtated Waste Management Plan.
+ENVIRONMETALLY SOUND MATERIAL RECOVERY SOCIETY Environmental protection is an important component in any city planning as it serves as a foundation for the survival of the human race.
+Penang Island, as a developing city, too faces various environmental issues and challenges due to the increase in population and economic growth.
+To combat the effects of development, the city council introduced integrated programmes to create a sustainable and sound material-cycle society.
+Our aim in creating a "sound material-cycle society" is to reduce the waste generation per capita thus, minimising the environmental load to the fullest extent possible.
+Programmes to minimise impact on the environment have been implemented in a comprehensive and structured manner.
+Among the city's plans was the introduction of an Integrated Waste Management Plan.
+The plan included community-based waste separation at source to reduce the amount of waste ending up on the landfills.